Topology-Driven Insights into Naturalistic Behavior from Neuromechanical Agent Modeling

 TDA

-I am currently using computational topological method in Prof. Yusu Wang's DSC 214 to try to understand what's truely happening inside the weight space of neural network when they are training upon specific tasks.
-Particularly, I am interested in seeing how the deep reinforcement learning in the VNL system may evolve different topological characteristics across training.
-Hopefully, we can:
+I am currently using computational topological data analysis with advising from professor Yusu Wang and in collaboration with the VNL team in Talmo's Lab in to try to understand what's truely happening inside the representation space of neural network when they are training upon specific tasks.
+Particularly, I am interested in seeing how the intention created by deep reinforcement learning in the VNL system may be interpreted from an computational topology perspective.
+We believe that there exist certain hidden space within the ambient space of the intention, that the organization of it is meaningful yet noisy and a topological lens may help to discover the signals from the noises.